dennisdevio/milestone-project-1/README.md

 ## Deployment

 ### Hosting Platform
-The live website is hosted on [GitHub Pages](https://pages.github.com/) and can be found here [here](https://tetrapak-dev.github.io/milestone-project-1/)
+The live website is hosted on [GitHub Pages](https://pages.github.com/) and can be found [here](https://tetrapak-dev.github.io/milestone-project-1/)

 ### Repository
 There project reposity is hosted on [GitHub](https://github.com/) and can be found [here](https://github.com/tetrapak-dev/milestone-project-1)